cpauvert/bioinformatics-master-degree-report/OUTLINE.md

 * Define micro-organisms and taxonomy hierarchy.
 * Ecosystems described as a _good_ model : both simple and complex (see Dutton)

-* Why simple ?
+### Why simple ?

-	+ Numbers of species compared to others.
+* Numbers of species compared to others.
-	+ Milk is an accessible media for culturing.
+* Milk is an accessible media for culturing.
-	+ Wide overall knowledge : literature available
+* Wide overall knowledge : literature available

-* Why complex ?
+### Why complex ?

-	+ Sometimes (everytime) cheese is _not only_ milk and micro-organisms
+* Sometimes (everytime) cheese is _not only_ milk and micro-organisms
-	+ Environment influence is significant (others sources micro-organisms, possible interactions, abiotic parameters) (see Irlinger)
+* Environment influence is significant (others sources micro-organisms, possible interactions, abiotic parameters) (see Irlinger)

-## State-of-art tools for ecosystems exploration (2.5-3p)
+## State-of-art tools for ecosystem exploration (2.5-3p)

 ### Methods (1p)